- August 15, 2019

 - Sellers should also seek the advice of a business professional in determining price.
 The business broker will apply industry-tested valuation methods and will incorporate those intangibles to ensure the business will not be under-priced.
 At the same time, the business broker will point out to sellers how the price is dictated by the marketplace, and that realistic pricing is an absolute must.
 Most buyers face with an out of sight price won’t wait for it to drop … they will go elsewhere.

-A qualified business brokers should be able, and willing to :
+A qualified business broker should be able, and willing to :

-- Advising you on pricing and structuring the sale of your business.
+- advise you on pricing and structuring the sale of your business.

 - prepare the marketing strategy, using professional resources.